ueberdosis/tiptap/docs/guide/collaborative-editing.md

 yarn add @tiptap/extension-collaboration yjs y-webrtc
 ```

-Now, create a new Y document, and register it with tiptap:
+Now, create a new Y document, and register it with Tiptap:

 ```js
 import { Editor } from '@tiptap/core'